June, July & August

 June and early July we can see decent ono (wahoo) bites.
 Come August, ono tend to drop off, though last year the ono bite surprised many with a burst of activity in August.
 Mahi mahi (dorado / dolphin fish), while arguably Maui’s most common gamefish, is a bit harder to come by during the summer.

-Inshore fishing with lighter tackle can be very good this time of year.
+Inshore fishing with lighter tackle is decent this time of year.
 For the youngest anglers, blueline snapper are numerous.
 Grey snapper (uku) and trevally both peak during the summer and can make for an exciting fight on light tackle whether you’re fishing from a boat or from the shore.
-The only drawback this time of year is the weather.
+I’ve heard captains complain about the live bait bite during the summer.
+Sometimes it just seems “off”.
+One other drawback this time of year is the weather.
 The air can be hot.
 And still.
 Particularly towards the end of August.

 Absent during the summer are the Kona storms, which can bring torrents of rain and high winds from the south.
 Summer is hot.
 Muggy.
 The winds blow acrid, dusty air around in the afternoons.
 Locals quietly yearn for the cool, brief afternoon showers that fall like clockwork in the spring.
 Get offshore… get far offshore.
 Hook into that marlin of a lifetime and then toss back a cold one.

 Coming to Maui this summer?
 I’d advise you to book your Maui fishing charter well in advance!
 Here’s why..